hl7au/au-fhir-base/pages/_includes/au-medicationstatement-intro.md

 This profile does not force conformance to core localised concepts.
 It enables implementers and modellers to make their own rules, i.e. [profiling](http://hl7.org/fhir/profiling.html), about how to support these concepts for specific implementation needs.

-#### Medication Reference/Coding
-Full medication definitions as a Medication resource can be referenced or codings are use be used to define relevant drug/medication concepts.
-This includes coding as:
-* PBS Item Code - Pharmaceutical Benefits Scheme coding, claiming context is not relevant as medicine coding.
-* GTIN - Global Trade Item Number, physical product reference.
-* AMT Code - Australian Medicines Terminology, national drug terminology.
-* MIMS Package - commonly used medicine coding.

 #### Extensions
 Extensions used in this profile: